GunnarSturla/Store/README.md

 # Flux Store for Meteor

-This package adds a Store class to simplify following Facebook's Flux architecture.
+This package adds a Store class to simplify following Facebook's Flux architecture in Meteor.
 The store manages the app state by taking dispatches from the dispatcher, updating the app state and exposing helpers for views/templates to include.